dirkcgrunwald/ted5000-collectd-plugin/README.md

 Configuration
 -------------
-Add the following to your collectd config **or** use the included redis.conf.
+Add the following to your collectd config.

     <LoadPlugin python>
       Globals true